pimcore/perspective-editor/README.md

 # Pimcore Perspective Editor

-This bundle provides an editor for Pimcore to manage data display with custom views and perspectives.
+This bundle provides an editor for Pimcore to manage custom views and perspectives.

 ## Features in a nutshell
 - Possibility to add, remove or edit custom views.